Bob Dylan and Neil Young share Hyde Park stage

 "We might have got a refund at least!"

 Young - one of the original Woodstock hippy stars - strolled out on stage with a smile and strapped on his battered old black Les Paul guitar.
-The guitar strap itself was adorned in Ban the Bomb logos, as a peace dove hovered above his head and a Love sign was displayed near his amp.
+The guitar strap itself was adorned in Ban the Bomb logos, as a peace dove (which turned out to be a descending keyboard) hovered above his head and a Love sign was displayed near his amp.

 The historic first coming together of two of rock's biggest protest singers on British soil occurred on the same day that many other similarly politically green-minded music stars, including Radiohead, Foals and Hot Chip, called on the government to take action over climate change.